Boyquotes/GD-S-Box/README.md

 # [For a class]

-this is made for my coding class and will be exspanded to a suported project.
+this is made for my coding class and will not be exspanded to a suported project.